Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Results Discussion

 High-resolution synchrotron powder diffraction data are presented in Figure~\ref{Fig:Diffraction-Raman}b and \ref{Fig:Diffraction-Raman}d.
-Remarkably, the proposed model of phase I indexes the observed reflections (once accounting for the cryostat window, trace CsBr, and a trace hydrolysis product, \textit{vide infra}).
+Remarkably, aside from several very weak reflections we attribute to an unknown, trace hydrolysis product (\textit{vide infra}), the proposed model of phase I indexes the observed reflections once accounting for the cryostat window and trace CsBr.
 Similarly, all reflections expected from the model are detected, with the exception of those which are expected from the atom positions in the computational model to have intensities several orders of magnitude weaker than the strongest Bragg reflection, including 001 and 100.
-Notably, all the alternative models we tested, whether higher energy candidates from our first-principles phonon mode mapping, structures proposed by others,\cite{Swift2023} or previously reported perovskite structures with subgroups compatible with second-order transitions from phase III as implied by the heat capacity data, do not index the observed diffraction accurately.
+Notably, the plausible alternative models we tested, whether higher energy candidates from our first-principles phonon mode mapping, structures proposed by others,\cite{Swift2023} or previously reported perovskite structures with subgroups compatible with second-order transitions from phase III as implied by the heat capacity data, do not index the observed diffraction accurately (Figure~S13).

 In comparison to phase III, phases I and II exhibit new reflections due to the larger superstructure and the loss of both glide planes and two of the three screw axes.
 Additionally, splitting of some Bragg peaks occurs due to the monoclinic distortion from orthorhombic symmetry.
-As a prominent example highlighted in Figure~\ref{Fig:Diffraction-Raman}b, the 20$\bar{1}$ and 201 peaks emerge which do not correspond to reciprocal lattice points in phase III (see Figure~S12), and their separation grows on cooling, reflecting greater deviation of the monoclinic angle from 90$^{\circ}$ at low temperature.
-Pawley refinement of the variable temperature data reveals pronounced elongation of the monoclinic $b$ lattice vector on cooling in phase I which closely tracks the observed SHG signal (Figure~\ref{Fig:Diffraction-Raman}c).
+As a prominent example highlighted in Figure~\ref{Fig:Diffraction-Raman}b, the 20$\bar{1}$ and 201 peaks emerge which do not correspond to reciprocal lattice points in phase III (see Figure~S14), and their separation grows on cooling, reflecting greater deviation of the monoclinic angle from 90$^{\circ}$ at low temperature.
+As expected for $P2_1$ and $P2_1/m$, the Bragg reflection conditions are identical for all patterns recorded up to 83~K (\textit{e.g.}, Figure 3b).
+As the intensities of the new reflections are very weak in the narrow stability range of phase II, we focus our Rietveld analysis on phase I. Pawley refinement of the variable temperature data reveals pronounced elongation of the monoclinic $b$ lattice vector on cooling in phase I which closely tracks the observed SHG signal (Figure~\ref{Fig:Diffraction-Raman}c).
 This is reminiscent of the polar axis elongation observed in many ferroelectrics, and supports the proposed symmetry-breaking from $P2_1/m$ to $P2_1$ at the II$-$I phase transition.